wp-plugins/comprehensive-google-map-plugin/readme.txt

 9. Get directions to marker's location from user's origin

 == Changelog ==

+= 3.1.2 =
+* Version increment to force reload of tooltip JS

 = 3.1.1 =
 * Tooltips revisited.
 Worked around the conflict with Catalyst Theme.